yarrouye/rest-toolbox/README.md

 easy(1) calls pretty(1) for prettification.
 See Prettify Content below.

+The `-C` or `--cooked` option always cooks the results.
+It will not produce colors if writing to a terminal unless the option is used twice.
+Doing so is useful if one wants to page with `less -R` for example.
+The `-c` option tentatively cooks results, i.e. only cooks them if writing to a terminal.

 Cooked mode makes for a very pretty interaction.
-For quick testing of REST services, `-jC` is a must.
-Add baking if you need the convenience, too!
+For quick testing of REST services, `-jc` is a must, and adding baking is probably as indispensable too.
+Or simply invoke easy(1) as rest(1) as described below!

 One can request no cooking by using the `-R` or `--raw` option.

-If easy(1) is not outputing to a terminal, cooking will skip colorization.
-This is useful so you can process the cooked output.
-You can however overcook it by spcify `-C` or `--cooked` more than once, and this will make colorization stick.
-This is a good option if you want to page the output using `less -R` or an equivalent command.

 *Posting, Putting, Patching: When Data Are Needed*